Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Impacts of APFPR Non-Determinism on Classification

-Adversarial attacks are small, often imperceptible changes made to input data $\mathbf{x}_{adv} = \mathbf{x} + \boldsymbol{\delta}(\mathbf{x})$, causing the model to misclassify.
-These perturbations can be viewed as modifications to the input that affect the model's decision boundary $B$.
-Among the most notable adversarial attacks are the gradient based \gls{FGSM}~\cite{goodfellow2014explaining} and \gls{PGD}~\cite{madry2018towards} attack. \gls{FGSM} generates adversarial examples by adding perturbations in the direction of the gradient of the loss function while \gls{PGD} can be considered to be an iterative application of \gls{FGSM} ~\cite{madry2018towards}.
+Adversarial attacks are small, often imperceptible changes made to input data $\mathbf{x}_{adv} = \mathbf{x} + \delta(\mathbf{x})$, that cause the model to misclassify.
+Among the most notable adversarial attacks are the gradient-based \gls{FGSM}~\cite{goodfellow2014explaining} and \gls{PGD}~\cite{madry2018towards} attacks. \gls{FGSM} generates adversarial examples by adding perturbations in the direction of the gradient of the loss function, while \gls{PGD} is based on an iterative application of \gls{FGSM} ~\cite{madry2018towards}.
 We also consider a variant of margin-based attacks~\cite{Margin}, which we call a \emph{targeted attack}.
 This targeted attack finds examples closer to the decision boundary $B$ by minimizing the function $F$.
-Random attacks adding random noise to the inputs provides a baseline for evaluating model robustness.
+Random attacks that add random noise to the inputs provide a baseline for evaluating the model's robustness.
 In general, these attacks are evaluated with an attack scale factor $\epsilon$, such that $\mathbf{x}_{adv} = \mathbf{x} + \epsilon \cdot \boldsymbol{\delta}(\mathbf{x})$ where $\epsilon \geq 0$.

-\subsection{Synthetic and Real Permutations.}
+\subsection{Synthetic and Real Permutations}

-\subsubsection{Simple linear classifier: examination of the decision boundary}
+\subsubsection{Simple Linear Classifier: Examination of the Decision Boundary:}

-We define a linear classifier by its hyperplane decision boundary: where $\hat{\mathbf{n}} \in \mathbb{R}^{d}$ is the normal vector to the hyperplane, $b \in \mathbb{R}$ is the bias, and $\mathbf{1}(\cdot)$ is the indicator function.
+We define a linear classifier by its hyperplane decision boundary: where $\hat{\mathbf{n}} \in \mathbb{R}^{d}$ is the normal vector to the hyperplane, $b \in \mathbb{R}$ is the bias, and $\mathbf{1}$ is the indicator function.
 This classifier assigns inputs to one of two classes based on whether they lie above or below the hyperplane defined by $\hat{\mathbf{n}} \cdot \mathbf{x} = b$.
 Using the notation from Section~\ref{sec:defs}, we express the decision boundary $B$ as: